 It is also possible to load a set, modify parameters and/or order of firing and save the set with a new name.
 This is a convenient method for rapidly creating a suite of simulation test scripts.

+Using Sets

-Using Sets To use a trigger set you first select it by name from the trigger set drop list as in this example image.
+To use a trigger set you first select it by name from the trigger set drop list as in this example image.
 Once selected it loads the Trigger List window with the defined trigger set.

 Note that the special item <no event set> means no set is currently selected.
 At the start of each simulation, if a set is selected, it will be loaded afresh for the next run.
 If <no event set> is selected, the trigger list will be cleared.

-Breakpoints & Events Third Attempt <no event set> Status Third Attempt Once you have selected a trigger set and the list of triggers loaded you have two options: Fire the triggers as required manually Use the auto-fire feature to fully automate the simulation
+Once you have selected a trigger set and the list of triggers loaded you have two options:

-Breakpoints & k Events

-Third Attemp t □ - ↓ ↑ 4 44 × ( 9

-Sequence Trigger Status Type Parameters

-Login not signalled Signal Joe,guess1

-Retry not signalled

-Login not signalled Joe, secret

-Retry not signalled "Joe","secret"

-Login not signalled Signal JOE , SECIEL

-Auto-Firing stream have have have have have have have have nlining loaded fire but utomaters where ation.
-It is sets in the state of the state of the state of the difference, and the state of th your si a trigge tton the ically p n it read n practi natching simulati your int save any ferent p mulation set, in Enterick up whes an ce, this gexact on will ervent athway effect t way of ons.
-Once you f you select the rprise Architect waiting impasse in the s means that tly a path l automatically ion. oer of trigger ys and trigger ively and many different
+- Fire the triggers as required manually - Use the auto-fire feature to fully automate the simulation streamlining your simulations.
+Once you have loaded a trigger set, if you select the Auto-fire button then Enterprise Architect will automatically pick up waiting triggers when it reaches an impasse in the simulation.
+In practice, this means that trigger sets matching exactly a path through the simulation will automatically run without your intervention.

+Auto-Firing

+Auto-firing is a convenient way of

+As you can save any number of trigger sets with different pathways and trigger parameters, you can effectively and quickly test and work with many different scenarios.

+Auto-Firing Rules
-Auto-Firing Rules enable until a simula on on ed, Enta point ation is e or mo erprise is reach blocker trigg Archited whed' or seers to ith auto-firing ect will wait ere the stable, waiting advance the ne first unfired

-trigger in the list will be picked up and fired into the simulation.
+When a simulation runs with auto-firing enabled, Enterprise Architect will wait until a point is reached where the simulation is 'blocked' or stable, waiting on one or more triggers to advance the simulation.
+At that time, the first unfired trigger in the list will be picked up and fired into the simulation.
 The outcome depends on the relevance and perhaps on the parameters of the trigger.

-- If the trigger matches a 'waiting' trigger it is immediately consumed and the simulation advances - If the trigger matches no 'waiting' trigger or possible parent transition, then the trigger is 'lost' and the simulation remains in the current state; this corresponds to a scenario such as a user pressing an 'on' button several times in succession there is no effect other than that occasioned by the first press
+• If the trigger matches a 'waiting' trigger it is immediately consumed and the simulation advances

+• If the trigger matches no 'waiting' trigger or possible parent transition, then the trigger is 'lost' and the simulation remains in the current state; this corresponds to a scenario such as a user pressing an 'on' button several times in succession - there is no effect other than that occasioned by the first press